 Synopsis: The Business Times Podcast channel showcases niche series Money Hacks, Mark To Market and WealthBT, and sponsored series.

-In this episode, Nathalie Flury and Michael Schröter, co-heads of Sustainable Healthcare Equity at HSBC Asset Management break down sustainable healthcare investing and why now is the time to get involved.
+Correspondent Howie Lim hosts Nathalie Flury and Michael Schröter, co-heads of Sustainable Healthcare Equity at HSBC Asset Management.
+This episode is brought to you by HSBC: www.business.hsbc.com.sg/sustainability

 Returns from sustainable healthcare investing

 Produced by: Howie Lim (email@example.com) Ernest Luis & Lee Kim Siang

 Edited by: Howie Lim & Hadyu Rahim